Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Priors

 The $DSS$ construction has a strong conceptual appeal in the sense that its marginal probabilistic structure is fully known.
 This property is rarely available with conditionally defined non-Gaussian time series models, where not much is known about the stationary distribution beyond just the mere fact that it exists.
 The $DSS$ process, on the other hand, guarantees well behaved stable marginals that can be described through benchmark spike-and-slab priors.

-Being inherently a mixture of stationary processes, the $DSS$ process ought to be stationary.
-In the context of $MAR$ models, \cite{wong_li} describe stationarity restrictions on the autoregressive polynomial parameters as well as mixing weights that are {\sl not time varying}.
-If the mixing weights $\theta_t$ were fixed, the stationarity would be then inherited from the slab Gaussian $AR(1)$ process when $|\phi_1|<1$.
-Going further, \cite{kalli} characterize the stationary distribution of the $GMAR$ process with time varying weights, which aligns closely with the $DSS$ process.
+The marginal distribution can be used as a prior for the initial vector at time $t=0$, which is typically estimated with the remaining coefficients.
 The following theorem is an elaboration of Theorem 1 of \cite{kalli}.

 \begin{theorem} Assume $\{\beta_{t}\}_{t=1}^T\sim DSS(\Theta,\lambda_0,\lambda_1,\phi_0,\phi_1)$ with $|\phi_1|<1$.
 Then $\{\beta_{t}\}_{t=1}^T$ has a stationary distribution characterized by the following univariate marginal distributions: